rebelsky/sams-assorted-musings-reflections/computer-troubles-2020-05-24.md

 released: 2020-05-24
 current:
 ---
+*Warning: Most readers will likely find this musing pointless and rambly.
+Of course, that disclaimer may hold for all my musings.*

 I had at least two other musings planned for today.
 But neither got finished.
 To be honest, one didn't even really get started.
 Why?
 You should be able to tell from the title of this musing.
 That's